Dhvani-intwala/Cafe-Beats/README.md

 - Git - Used for version control.
 - GitHub - Used to deploy the projects code.
 - Gitpod - Used to develop and test code.
-- Smartdraw Used to create the project flow.
+- Smartdraw used to create the project flow.
 - Google Sheets - Used to store data outside of the program with the User data, food menu and sales records stored on separate worksheets.
 - Google Cloud Platform - Used to manage access permissions to google services such as google autho and google sheets.
 - Heroku Platform - Used to deploy the live project.